chudyksg/Guides/FIORI Elements/ListReport.md

 }
 ```
 ### Semantic Key
 Field appears in BOLD in the table
+Has to be specified in CDS view
 ```
 @ObjectModel.semanticKey: ['TravelID']
 ```